How to Trim a Mustache: Scissors vs. Trimmers Guide

 Step 4: Comb and Trim Your Mustache

-Comb your mustache downward to help straighten the hairs and keep stray hairs and split ends in place.
-Then, trim the outside edges of the mustache first.
-You can also draw a line to the edges.
-Slowly trim the mustache under your nose on the upper lip.
+You can also use a white barber pencil to outline the edges before cutting for better symmetry.
+Slowly trim the mustache under your nose and along the upper lip.
 Always trim your facial hair dry to avoid cutting off more than you intended.

 Step 5: Thin Out Your Mustache if Needed